What is the Toxics Release Inventory?

 - What are TRI toxic chemicals?

-- What types of industries are included in TRI?
+- What industries are included in TRI?

 - Why was the TRI Program created?